 Data is written onto the exabyte tapes in blocks about 1/2 megabyte in size.
 The format of the data on the tapes is as shown in Table 1.
-The tape begins with a main header (denoted "mh" in mh 0's 0's $^{\mathrm{mh}}$ 0's 0's mh gh 0's data mh gh 0's data ••• 1024 1024 10 24 1024 1024 1024 imes n 1024 1024 imes n the table).
-This is followed by a set of zeros, padding the length of the header block to 1024 bytes.
+The tape begins with a main header (denoted "mh" in the table).
+This is mh 0's 0's mh 0's 0's mh gh 0's data mh gh 0's data 1024 1024 024 1024 1024 1024 1024 imes n 1024 $1024 \times n$ followed by a set of zeros, padding the length of the header block to 1024 bytes.
 There is then an empty block of 1024 bytes containing zeros.
 This pattern is repeated until the first block containing actual data.
 This is signaled by the appearance of a main header, followed by a gravity header (denoted "gh" in the figure above).
 These two headers are padded with zeros to a length of 1024 bytes.
 This is then followed by a set of data (the length of this set is a multiple of 1024 bytes).
 Information about the length of the data sets is contained in the headers.
 The data sets themselves consist of data from a total of 16 channels, each of which comes from a 12-bit A to D converter.
 Four of the 16 channels are fast (sample rates a bit slower than 10kHz) and the remaining 12 channels are slow (sample rates a bit slower than 1kHz).
 The ratio of sample rates is exactly 10 : 1.
 Within the blocks labeled "data", these samples are interleaved.
-The information content of the different channels is detailed on page 136 of Lyon's thesis [19], and is summarized in Table 3.
+The information content of the different channels is detailed on page 136 of Lyon's thesis [20], and is summarized in Table 3.

-Table 1: Format of Exabyte data tapes (first row: content, second row: length in bytes).
+Table 1: Format of Exaby √te data tapes (first row: content. second row: length in bvtes'). •

 The program extract reads data off the tapes and writes them into files.
-One file is produced for each channel; typically these files are named channel.0 \rightarrow channel.15.
-The complete set of these files for the November 1994 run fits onto two Exabyte tapes (in the 8500c compressed format).
+One file is produced for each channel; typically these files are named channel. $0 \rightarrow$ channel.
+15. The complete set of these files for the November 1994 run fits onto two Exabyte tapes (in the 8500c compressed format).
 The information in these files begins only at the moment when the useful data (starting with the gravity header blocks) begins to arrive.
 The format of the data in these channel. files is shown in Table 2.
 Here the main headers are the same as before, however the headers that follow them are called binary headers (denoted by "bh" in the table).
 The length of the data stream (in bytes) is called the "chunksize" and is denoted by "cs" in Table 2.
 We frequently reference the data in these files by "block number" and "offset".
 The block number is an integer ≥ 0 and is shown in Table 2.
 The offset is an integer which, within a given block, defines the offset of a data element from the first data element in the block.
 In a block containing 5000 samples, these offsets would be numbered from 0 to 4999.

-block 0 blc ock 1 block 2 block 3
+blc ck 0 blc ck 1 block 2 block 3

-mh bh 0's data mh bh 0's data mh bh 0's data mh bh 0's data •••
+mh bh 0's data mh bh 0's data mh bh 0's data mh bh 0's data

-1024 cs CS 1024 CS 1024 cs 1024 cs •••
+1024 cs 1024 cs 1024 cs

-Table 2: Format of a channel.0 \rightarrow 15 file (first row: block number, second row: content, third row: length in bytes).
+Table 2: Format of a channel. $0 \rightarrow 15$ file (first row: block number, second row: content, third row: length in bytes).

-The structure of the binary headers is struct ld_binheader {
+The structure of the binary headers is

+struct ld_binheader {